gabriserra/retif/README.md

 make install
 ```

-Then, you can include in your application ```#include <librts.h>```.
+Then, you can include in your application ```#include <retif.h>```.
 You can start developing your application referring to code sample reported below or execute the benchmark written to evaluate RTT latency.
 In this case

 ```
 cd ../benchmark